Bouncing Back Strong: Top Eats for Getting Over a Stroke

 Get ready to tap into the awesome healing mojo of antioxidants!

-AntioxidantPotential Benefits for Stroke Recovery
+AntioxidantPotential Benefits for Recovery

 Vitamin CReduces oxidative stress, promotes neuroprotection, and improves cognitive function.